freenas/freenas-docs/userguide/snippets/xseries.rst

 Discover Out-of-Band Management IP Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**A functioning Out-of-Band Ethernet port IP address is required for remote support.**
+**A functioning Out-of-Band Ethernet port IP address is required for
-It is recommended to immediately configure this IP address and test the network connection.
+remote support.** Immediately configuring the OOB IP address and
+testing the network connection is strongly recommended.
 Several methods are available to determine the IP address currently
 assigned to the X-Series Out-of-Band management interface.